glorialulu/TSNet/docs/transient.rst

-Valve closure can be simulated by defining the valve closure start time (:math:`ts`), the closure duration (:math:`t_c`), the valve open percentage when the closure is completed b (:math:`se`), and the closure constant (:math:`m`), which characterize the shape of the closure curve.
+Valve closure can be simulated by defining the valve closure start time (:math:`ts`), the operating duration (:math:`t_c`), the valve open percentage when the closure is completed (:math:`se`), and the closure constant (:math:`m`), which characterizes the shape of the closure curve.
-These parameters essentially defines the valve closure cure.
+These parameters essentially define the valve closure curve.
-For example, using the code below will yield the blue curve shown in :numref:`valve_closure`.
+For example, the code below will yield the blue curve shown in :numref:`valve_closure`.
-If the closure constant (:math:`m`) is instead set to be :math:`2`, the valve curve will then correspond to the orange curve in :numref:`valve_closure`.
+If the closure constant (:math:`m`) is instead set to :math:`2`, the valve curve will then correspond to the orange curve in :numref:`valve_closure`.